kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 * More complicated Operator/OperatorVersion specs
 * Implications of OperatorVersion installation making MORE cluster level changes than just a CRD.
 * Security around leveraging the common component.
 If deploying minio for backups, how do we ensure Instances don't restore someone else's data, or overwrite someone else's backup?
-* Shared Components: What happens when two different Frameworks require the same common object?
+* Shared Components: What happens when two different Operators require the same common object?